 Ophthalmology Editorial Board

-He serves on the Editorial Boards of Cataract and Refractive Surgery Today, Review of Ophthalmology and Ophthalmology Management Magazine, for whom he writes a monthly column.
-He is also a contributing author to Advanced Ocular Care magazine and the textbook, Mastering Refractive IOLs, The Art and Science, published by SLACK, Inc. (Copyright 2008).
+He served on the Editorial Boards of Cataract and Refractive Surgery Today, Review of Ophthalmology and Ophthalmology Management Magazine, for whom he has written a monthly column.
+He was also a contributing author to Advanced Ocular Care magazine and the textbook, Mastering Refractive IOLs, The Art and Science, published by SLACK, Inc. (Copyright 2008).

-Dr. Tyson has served on six medical missions, providing ophthalmic aid to those in underprivileged communities in Mexico, the Turks and Caicos Islands, Kenya and Honduras.
+Dr. Tyson served on medical missions, providing ophthalmic aid to communities in Mexico, the Turks and Caicos Islands, Kenya and Honduras.